hrfang/mchol/README.md

 <span class="math display"><em>E</em></span> is the modification.

-In practice, for non-convex optimization, the **se90** algorithm is not generally stable, whereas the other 5 algorithms usually work fine.
+In practice, for non-convex optimization, the **se90** algorithm is not generally stable, whereas the other 5 algorithms work fine and recommended.

 ## Table of Contents